styluslabs/maps/README.md

 * `global.search_data` to define which features and tags should be indexed for offline search
 * `global.__legend` to define SVG images to be optionally displayed over the map
 * `$latitude` and `$longitude` for tile center are available for filters to make location-specific adjustments to styling
-* SVG images are supported
+* SVG images are supported for textures; sprites can be created automatically using SVG id attributes.

 Tangram styles can include custom shaders.
 The hillshading, contour lines, and slope angle shading in the above screenshots are all calculated on-the-fly from elevation tiles in a shader - see [raster-contour.yaml](assets/scenes/raster-contour.yaml).